-What makes Corsis Unique?
+What Makes Corsis Unique?

-Corsis’s score-based approach provides our customers detailed analytics across specific areas, allowing them the ability to self-assess and take action based on those assessments.
-The process evaluates hundreds to data points across a company’s technology operations and compares them to an extensive library of best practices to produce a score.
+Corsis’s score-based approach provides our customers detailed analytics across specific areas, allowing them to self-assess and take action based on those assessments.
+The process evaluates hundreds of data points across a company’s technology operations and compares them to an extensive library of best practices to produce a score.
 Assessments topics may include common regulatory frameworks like HIPAA or PCI or compliance standards like SOC.
 The score provides the user with a clear understanding of their organization’s strengths or weaknesses.
 The chart below shows overall scores (on a scale of 20 to 100) of companies assessed using the Corsis platform.
 Here we see, in general, companies show weakness in their business continuity plans and documentation while this sample of companies show strength in their compliance operations and ERP systems.

 Additionally, Corsis’s scores can be used to provide insight into whether or not a company is prepared to execute a growth strategy.
 In the chart below the Corsis score is being used to give new meaning to a common business strategy quadrant chart.